mojowebinc/mojowebinc.github.io/pages/06about.md

 <div class="row">
     <div class="medium-4 columns t30">
       <p><img src="{{ site.urlimg }}06_log04_jekyll.jpg" alt=""></p>
-      <p><b><a href="http://jekyllrb.com/">Jekyll</a></b> is a blog-aware static site generator.
+      <p><a href="http://jekyllrb.com/">Jekyll</a> is a blog-aware static site generator.
 It takes a template directory containing raw text files and generates a complete, ready-to-publish static website for your favorite server.</p>
     </div><!-- /.medium-4.columns -->

     <div class="medium-4 columns t30">
       <p><img src="{{ site.urlimg }}06_log05_Git.jpg" alt=""></p>
-      <p><b><a href="https://github.com/">GitHub</a></b> is a development platform for both open source and business projects.
+      <p><a href="https://github.com/">GitHub</a> is a development platform for both open source and business projects.
 You can host and review code, manage projects, and build software alongside millions of other developers.</p>
     </div><!-- /.medium-4.columns -->

     <div class="medium-4 columns t30">
       <p><img src="{{ site.urlimg }}06_log06_Gimp.jpg" alt=""></p>
-      <p><b><a href="https://www.gimp.org/">GIMP</a></b> is an image editor available for GNU/Linux, OS X, Windows and other operating systems.
+      <p><a href="https://www.gimp.org/">GIMP</a> is an image editor available for GNU/Linux, OS X, Windows and other operating systems.
 It is both free and open source, allowing you to change and distribute its source code.</p>
     </div><!-- /.medium-4.columns -->

 </div><!-- /.row -->